 Golden Raisin Wheat Berry Arugula Salad

 Wheat berries are the whole-grain form of wheat, this complete grain prior to undergoing any processing is full of protein.
 Pairing wheat berries with peppery arugula and sweet raisins lead to an explosion of flavor in your mouth.
-High protein grains are always a great swap when your looking to stay away from meat.
-This may sound like your average salad but once you taste it you’ll understand the difference.
+High protein grains are always a great swap when you're looking to stay away from meat.
+This may sound like your average salad but once you taste it you'll understand the difference.

 Get the recipe from In It 4 the Long Run.